FarimonDevelopers/CSS-Animated-Nested-Circles/README.md

 # CSS-Animated-Nested-Circles
 This project demonstrates a nested circular div design with animated glowing borders using CSS keyframe animations.

--Features
+# Features
-  *10 nested circular divs
+  10 nested circular divs

-  *Each div has a unique colored border
+  Each div has a unique colored border

-  *Smooth border color and glow animation using CSS @keyframes
+  Smooth border color and glow animation using CSS @keyframes

-  *Staggered animation delay for a ripple effect
+  Staggered animation delay for a ripple effect

 # How to use
   Clone or download this repository